keizer619/release-notes/ballerina-release-notes-0.990.0.md

 }
 ```

-`MyService` is a service value, which is attached to both httpEP listener and new http module Listener.
-Previously this was referred as services name, Now it is a final module service variable.
+`MyService` is a service value, which is attached to both `httpEP listener` and the new HTTP module Listener.
+Previously this was referred as a services name, now it is a final module service variable.

 Above code is a syntactic sugar and equal to the following code, which runs at module init time.